 The original birth certificate is a certified document which indicates a person's birth information, including the birth mother's name, birth father's name if known, the date, place, and time of birth and the name given to the child at birth.
 When a child is adopted, an amended birth certificate is issued.

 The laws of the state in which the child was adopted determine who has access to the original birth certificate or other adoption records, and whether those records are sealed (unavailable).
-For information about the law in each of the 50 states and the District of Columbia, see the: http://www.childwelfare.gov/adoption/.
-This links to the Child Welfare Information League’s numerous publications on the legal aspects of adoption.
+For information about the law in each of the 50 states and the District of Columbia, visit the Child Welfare Information Gateway.

 Finalization is the legal process which transfers custody of the child from the adoption agency, county, or state to the adoptive parents.
 In a court hearing, an attorney represents the family and presents the case to the judge, resulting in the adoption decree.
 This is the moment when the adoptee becomes the permanent, legally adopted child of the adoptive parents.
 This process cannot occur until the adoptive parents have had the child in their home for the time determined by state statute, usually at least 6 months.